vbisbest/SSCUploader/README.md

 SCA comes with an FPR utility.
 However, WebInspect users also want to upload their FPR's to their SSC instance.

 # Features
+- Upload SCA and WebInspect FPR files to SSC
 - Cross plaform - It will run on Windows, Linux, Mac and Docker Windows/Linux containers.
 - Customizable - Download the source code and customize it for your own CI/CD process.
 - The entire SSC API is implemented for custom actions or behaviors.